polluks/Ghosts/Interpreters/Ozmoo/documentation/manual/manual.md

 To see all the licensing details for each font, read the corresponding license file in the "fonts" folder.
 The full information in the license file must also be included with the game distribution if you embed a font with a game.

+# Sound

+While several Infocom games had high and low-pitched beeps, a few games had extended sound support using sample playback.
+Ozmoo supports the basic sound effects (beeps) on all platforms, and extended sounds on the MEGA65, using the sound_effect opcode.

+## Sample format

+The extended sound support uses sample files stored in the AIFF or WAV formats, with WAV being the recommended format for new games.
+The WAV files need to be 8 bit, mono.
+Audacity can be used to export wav files in the correct format:

+- Select "File/Export/Export as WAV" from the main menu
+- Select "Other compressed files" as the file type
+- Select "Unsigned 8-bit PCM" as the encoding
+- Save the file

+## Switches

+    -asw path
+Add Sounds: Enable extended sound support and add all .wav files in path

+    -asa path
+Add Sounds: Enable extended sound support and add all .aiff files in path

+If extended sound is to be used, then make.rb should be called with the `-asw path` (or `-asa path`) switch.
+If set, then all .wav (or .aiff files) in `path` will be added to the .d81 floppy created for the MEGA65, and the SOUND assembly flag will be set when building Ozmoo.

+Since sound effect 1 and 2 are reserved for beeps, the sample based sound effects start from position 3, and the files should be named 003.wav, 004.wav and so on.
+All files found using this pattern are added, and skips are allowed.
+For example, if there is no sound effect 5, then no 005.wav needs to be added, and instead 006.wav is added next, if available.
+The highest sound effect number that can be used is 255.

+## Legacy support for Sherlock and The Lurking Horror

+Ozmoo includes support for Sherlock and The Lurking Horror from Infocom, with sound effects.
+While they can't be built with sound support on Ozmoo Online, there is a link there to download them for the MEGA65.
+Go to https://microheaven.com/ozmooonline/ and search for "sherlock" on the page.

+If you have Ozmoo installed on your own computer, you can download a Blorb archive of AIFF versions of the sound files from: https://ifarchive.org/indexes/if-archive/infocom/media/blorb/

+The individial sound files must be extracted from the archive.
+For blorb files there are various tools, such as rezrov, available: https://ifarchive.org/indexes/if-archiveXprogrammingXblorb.html

+The AIFF files should be moved to a folder that is later included with the -asa switch when using the make.rb script to build the game.
+Make sure that the filenames follow the pattern described above (starting with 003.aiff).

+Example: assuming that the sound files are stored in a folder called "lurking_sounds", this command will build and start the Lurking Horror in the xemu-xmega65 emulator

+    ruby make.rb -s -ch -t:mega65 -asw lurking_sounds lurkinghorror-r221-s870918.z3

 # Loader image

 When building for the Commodore 64 or Plus/4, it is possible to add a loader which shows an image while the game is loading, using -i (show image) or -if (show image with a flicker effect in the border).
 The image file must be a Koala paint multicolour image (10003 bytes in size) when building a game for the C64, or a Multi Botticelli multicolour image (10050 bytes in size) when building a game for the Plus/4.
 Border flicker is not supported for the Plus/4.
 Example commands: